mnhock/swcs/README.md

 ## SWCS

-Code for the course Softwarecraftmanship and Clean Code
+Code for the course Softwarecraftmanship and Clean Code.

 ## Study Programme Goals
 Deepening of knowledge and practical skills in the field of software quality.
 Getting knowledge in tools and procedures from practice.